Past Fellows

 Thomas McCauley (2017-2018)

-Project Properties of Network Models in Social Psychology
+Project: Properties of Network Models in Social Psychology

 Mentors:

-Michael McCullough, PhD | Department of Psychology
+Michael McCullough, PhD | Department of Psychology, College of Arts and Sciences

-Kamal Premaratne, PhD | Electrical & Computer Engineering
+Kamal Premaratne, PhD | Electrical & Computer Engineering, College of Engineering

 Thomas graduated with a B.S. in psychology from the University of Delaware in 2014, and an M.A. in experimental psychology from the College of William & Mary in 2017.
 He joined the EHB lab in fall of 2017, with the aim of pursuing questions pertaining to the evolved psychological mechanisms underlying cooperation, punishment, emotion, and morality.
 His goal was to understand how these mechanisms interact with enduring ecological features by identifying points of variance and invariance in their function across diverse societies.
 He’s also interested in statistics, experimental methodology, reproducibility in psychological science, and meta-science.